-The JCPOA states that as long as Iran fully complies with the JCPOA, the sanctions that were suspended or lifted shall not be reimposed on other bases.
-The Obama Administration adhered to that provision, but stipulated that some new sanctions that seek to limit Iran's military power, its human rights abuses, or its support for militant groups would not necessarily violate the JCPOA.
+The JCPOA states that as long as Iran complies with the JCPOA, the sanctions that were suspended or lifted shall not be reimposed on other bases.
+The Obama Administration asserted that some new sanctions that seek to limit Iran's military power, its human rights abuses, or its support for militant groups would not violate the JCPOA.